13 Scrum Master Interview Questions and Answers

 What does Scrum mean to you?

-There are three Scrum artefacts: the product backlog, the sprint backlog, and the product increment.

 The product backlog is an ordered list of tasks and items needed in a product.
-It’s typically maintained by the product owner.
+It is typically maintained by the product owner.

 The sprint backlog is a list of tasks that need to be accomplished in a sprint.